How a Heat Pump Cools Your House

-In Canada, heat pumps can be a popular option for heating and cooling your home.
+In Winnipeg, heat pumps can be a popular option for heating and cooling your home.

 They seem almost like an air conditioner.
 In reality, they run in the same way during the summer.
 Because of a reversing valve, they can move humidity in the opposite direction as well as add warmth to your residence when temperatures drop.